Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** Programs record runtime data and system state in log files.
 Developers analyze these logs or use log analyzers to locate and resolve bugs.

 ---

+# Question: What is cloud debugging?

+**Answer:** Cloud debugging is debugging cloud-based applications, which is difficult due to differences between local emulation and cloud configurations.
+Special tools are required to handle this efficiently.

+---